stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Overview

-Stoplight flavored markdown can be used to enhance existing markdown documentation with necessary documentation components like code blocks, images, diagrams e.t.c.
+Stoplight Flavored Markdown can be used to enhance existing Markdown documentation with necessary documentation components like code blocks, images, diagrams e.t.c.

 ### Components